DanielXMoore/Civet/README.md

 - No longer allowing multiple postfix `if/unless` on the same line.
 - No `else` block on `unless` (negate condition and use `if`)
 - `#{}` interpolation in `""` strings only when `"civet coffeeCompat"`
+- Expanded chained comparisons to work on more operators `a in b instanceof C` -> `a in b && b instanceof C`
 - Civet tries to keep the transpiled output verbatim as much as possible.
   In Coffee `(x)` -> `x;` but in Civet `(x)` -> `(x);`.
   Also in Coffee